idris-lang/Idris2/docs/source/tutorial/typesfuns.rst

 From the signature,  we can see that this is a type constructor that takes a ``Nat``, and produces a type.
 So this is not a set in the sense of a collection that is a container of objects;
-rather, it is the canonical set of unnamed elements, as in “the set of 5 elements”, for example.
+rather, it is the canonical set of unnamed elements, as in "the set of 5 elements", for example.
 Effectively, it is a type that captures integers that fall into the range of zero to ``(n - 1)`` where ``n`` is the argument used to instantiate the ``Fin`` type.
 For example, ``Fin 5`` can be thought of as the type of integers between 0 and 4.